Tony Giles

 Anthony Giles is a former Australian rules footballer who played with Port Adelaide in the South Australian National Football League (SANFL) during the late 1970s and early 1980s.

-Giles came to Port Adelaide from Yorketown and made his senior SANFL debut in 1975.
-He was used mostly as a half back flanker, playing in Port's 1979 and 1981 premiership teams.
+Giles came to Port Adelaide from Southern Yorke Peninsula Football League (SYPFL)'s Yorketown and made his senior SANFL debut in 1975.
+He was used mostly as a half back flanker, playing in Port's 1977,1979 and 1981 premiership teams.
 At interstate level Giles was a regular South Australia representative, playing eight games and earning All-Australian selection in 1983.